How to ensure your kids get a good night’s sleep

 Turn off screens before bed

-Though television and smart devices have been a great distraction and learning tool for kids during these times, it’s important that you introduce limits before they head back to the classroom.
+Though television and smart devices have been a great distraction and learning tool for kids during the holidays, it’s important that you introduce limits before they head back to the classroom, especially if they're using technology as part of their education.

 Sleep specialists suggest that your child switches their phones and other light emitting devices off at 1-2 hours before heading to bed to allow their melatonin levels to return to normal.
 The blue light levels emitted from these devices can reduce melatonin levels and their effectiveness, and may keep your child up for hours longer than they intended.